 It is thought that Marco had the appropriate education for a boy from a prosperous family of the day.
 This could not have occurred in Venice as Marco spent many of his early years taveling to China and back.
 Appreantly his father and uncle saw to his education.
 He learned the classical authors.
 He understood the Bible and the basic theology of the Catholic Church.
 He like his father and uncle was a capable linguist.
 He laerned learned French, at least sufficent for commderce.
 He appears to have had an inquiistive mind perfectvfor compiling a travelogue about natural resources, people, and flora and fauna.

 The Black Sea ports were important trading posts for the Venetians.
 The Polo brothers did not set out to travel to China.
 Marco was being taught the family trade.
 The Polo brothers took Marco with them to Sudak, a Crimean port (1260).
 Marco was about 6 years old.
 Sudak was an important trading center.
 The brothers went on to Surai on the Volga river.
+Here the fur trade met the Silk Road.
 It was on the Volga which means goods such as fur and amber from the interior of Russia were available.
 It was also a western terminus for the Silk Road meaning that goods from China were available.
 The brothers traded in Surai for about a year.
 As they were preparing to return home to Venice

 a civil war broke out between the Mongols (1261).
 The forces of Barka and his cousin Hulagu struggled for control.
 This meant that it would not be safe to return over the same route that they came.
 The Polos decided to make a wide detour to east in an effort to avoid the fighting.
 They found themselves as a resulted stranded for 3 years in Bukhara/Bokhara which is located in modern Uzbekistan.